Writing style: Writer's voice

-The writer's voice (or writing voice) is a term some critics use to refer to distinctive features of a written work in terms of spoken utterance.
+The writer's voice (or writing voice, authorial voice) is a term some critics use to refer to distinctive features of a written work in terms of spoken utterance.
 The voice of a literary work is then the specific group of characteristics displayed by the narrator or poetic "speaker" (or, in some uses, the actual author behind them), assessed in terms of tone, style, or personality.
 Distinctions between various kinds of narrative voice tend to be distinctions between kinds of narrator in terms of how they address the reader (rather than in terms of their perception of events, as in the distinct concept of point of view).
 Likewise in non-narrative poems, distinctions are sometimes made between the personal voice of a private lyric and the assumed voice (the persona) of a dramatic monologue.
 Concepts such as "psychic distance" help writers manage how close or removed readers feel from the narrative or subject.
 Other terms, like "sprezzatura" or "confessional style," describe stylistic strategies aimed at balancing authenticity and control in prose.

 An author uses sentence patterns not only to make a point or tell a story, but to do it in a characteristic way.

+Writer’s voice can be identified through specific features within language including qualifying words, emphasizing words, and the use of personal pronouns.
+These features signal a writer’s attitude toward a subject.
+For example, saying "perhaps" can indicate doubt, while saying "clearly" can indicate confidence and make a reading more persuasive in academic writing.
+A reader's perception of the writer's identity is shaped by these elements.
+A writers voice is always adapting over time; more experienced writers develop more distinctive features of their voice.
+Voice can be transferred across languages in multilingual writing and is not a fixed concept.
+It changes depending on audience and purpose.

+Historically, the understanding of voice in writing has shifted from an individual view of self expression to a conversational view emphasizing interactions between writers and readers.

 Writing coaches, teachers, and authors of creative writing books often speak of the writer's voice as distinguished from other literary elements.
 In some instances, voice is defined nearly the same as style; in others, as genre, literary mode, point of view, mood, or tone.
+Academic researchers approach voice from many perspectives.
+Some argue voice is a measurable feature, while others challenge the existence of the concept itself.